AdobeDocs/experience-manager-64.en/help/sites-developing/customizing-consoles-touch.md

    The first entry will be the default.

-   The nodes available correlate to the view options in the rail:
+   The nodes available correlate to the view options available:

     * `column`
     * `card`